Dasutin/dashino/README.md

 ## Troubleshooting (widgets/controllers)

 - If you mount custom widgets/controllers at runtime, mount them to `/app/widgets` and start with `REBUILD_ON_START=1` so the client rebuilds on boot.
-- Watch the startup log for `Client rebuild complete`; if you don’t see it, the rebuild didn’t run (.env missing or permission issue).
+- Watch the startup log for `Client rebuild complete`; if you don’t see it, the rebuild didn’t run.
+- Check if jobs that require secrets either have them hardcoded in the job or are in the .env file.
+- Verify all files Dashino uses have the correct permissions.
 - Verify controllers in the image with `node scripts/check-controllers-runtime.mjs` (inside the container) after startup.
 - Ensure event payloads include `widgetId` matching the dashboard entries; otherwise updates are ignored client-side.